Mr-Potatoe/webPink/README.md

 5. **Gallery:** Gallery showcasing images or projects.
 6. **Hobbies:** Section displaying hobbies and interests.
 7. **Skills:** Information about technical skills and expertise.
-8. **Testimonials:** Testimonials or reviews from clients or colleagues.

 ## Technologies Used